How To Add Testimonials To Your WordPress Site

-- Options to display your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. by adding a shortcode
+- Display your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. via a shortcode

-- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colours, font types and more.
+- Styling options (display image at the top, bottom, or side of the testimonial, display testimonials in a speech bubble, customize font and background colors, font types and more.

-You can search for more WordPress Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Free Plugin Directory …
+You can search for more Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Plugin Directory …

 For more information on using testimonials on your website, see the tutorial below: